 Cloneable templates do not require you to pre-select data before selecting a template (data selections are, in fact, ignored when plotting to a cloneable template).
 If the data structure of the active workbook or matrixbook matches the data structure stored with the cloneable template, the dolly icon at the left-bottom corner of the cloneable template cell will turn blue, indicating that this cloneable template can be used to plot the datasets in the active worksheet/matrix.
 Then, you can select the template in the Template Library and click the Plot button.
-Bypass the Template Library, you can also simply select your template marked with blue dolly icon from the Plot: Templates: User list.
+Bypass the Template Library, you can also simply select your template marked with blue dolly icon from the Plot: My Templates list.

 To Save a Graph as Cloneable Template